lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 - `typeId` is the hash of a standard (according to ERC165?)

 - `data` is a byteArray of arbitrary data.
-Reciving contracts should take the `id` in consideration to properly decode the `data`.
+Receiving contracts should take the `id` in consideration to properly decode the `data`.
 The function MUST revert if `id` is not accepted or unknown.

 _Returns:_ `bytes`, which can be used to encode response values.